 Before you’re persuaded by all the positive aspects of using a dual agent, take note of the negative or risky ones:

-- A dual agent who is receiving both the buyer’s and seller’s agency commission may be over-incentivized to close the deal no matter what it takes.
-This could create ethical (and legal) issues where an agent may be tempted to not disclose a relevant fact for fear of ruining the deal, and losing out on a large, double commission.
+- A dual agent who is receiving both the buyer’s and seller’s agency commission might be over-incentivized to close the deal no matter what.
+This could create ethical (and legal) issues where an agent might be tempted to not disclose a relevant fact for fear of ruining the deal and losing out on a large, double commission.

-- A buyer’s agent can be expected to advise you whether the listing price is reasonable, whereas the dual agent, who originally worked with the seller to establish the listing price, will be more likely the defend the listing price.
+- Only a buyer’s agent can be expected to advise you whether the listing price is reasonable.
+The dual agent, by contrast, who originally worked with the seller to establish the listing price, will be more likely to defend that price.

-- The seller may have used the seller’s agent in the past, or on many occasions, and developed a longstanding relationship of trust and loyalty.
-As a buyer in such a situation, you would likely be better served by using a separate buyer’s agent to represent only your interests.
+- The seller might have used the seller’s agent in the past, or on many occasions, and developed a longstanding relationship of trust and loyalty.
+As a buyer in such a situation, you would likely be better served by using a separate agent to represent only your interests.

 - A seller’s agent approached by a buyer at an open house has a goal of selling the property for the seller, not finding the property that is the best fit for the buyer.
 If you choose to use the agent as a dual agent, you could be losing out on the opportunity to have a dedicated agent search for properties and represent you in the home-buying process.

 - Dual agency reduces your legal options if a problem arises.
 If you need to file a lawsuit, and you used a dual agent, you have only one broker’s office to sue, and thus only one broker’s insurance company that will step in and assist in paying any damages.

 Although you might feel like you have to make the decision whether to accept a dual agent on short notice, don’t let this sway your decision.
 It’s possible to find a buyer’s agent to step into the transaction and assist you in a matter of hours.